Vrezerino/Tegachan/README.md

 There is a 30 second timeout after posting from the same IP, to prevent flooding.
 Maximum image file size is 2 MB and supported formats are JPG PNG GIF AVIF WEBP.

+There are various ways to format post text.
+See info on the website for details.
+YouTube URLs can be pasted; a URL will have a button next to it that reveals a video embed.

 <h4>How to contact an admin</h4>